 To represent characters outside US-ASCII in a document format that is limited to US-ASCII, this document uses 'XML Notation'.
-A non-ASCII character is denoted by a leading '\$#x', a trailing ';', and the hexadecimal number of the character in the UCS in between.
-For example, \$#x42F; stands for CYRILLIC CAPITAL LETTER YA (\$).
-An actual '\$' is denoted by

-'&'.
-This notation is not used in the HTML and PDF versions of this document, because there, non-ASCII characters are used directly.
+A non-ASCII character is denoted by a leading '&#x', a trailing ';', and the hexadecimal number of the character in the UCS in between.
+For example, Я stands for CYRILLIC CAPITAL LETTER YA (Я).
+An actual '&' is denoted by '&'.
+This notation is only used in the ASCII version(s) of this document, because in the other versions, non-ASCII characters are used directly.